MubashirTanwar/TrOCR/README.md

 ## Dataset

 The dataset consists of 2671 PNG images of lines extracted from scanned Marathi documents, and a CSV file `output.csv` that contains two columns: one for the image file name and the other for the corresponding text.
-The images and the CSV file are compressed in a zip file `output-zip.zip` and [un-preprocessed](https://drive.google.com/drive/folders/1EZ2lc8eZkOFeopAD_3eztsO9-WcCLgvP?usp=sharing) for convenience.
+The images and the CSV file are compressed in a zip file `output-zip.zip` and un-preprocessed images at `raw_dataset` for convenience.

 ## Notebooks